KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 in three active expressions:

 - **Potential Infinity** — all that could exist, held in latency within Zero
-- **Motive Infinity** — the total domain of active motion and becoming; the field‑condition that renders differentiation intelligible and sustains traversal across form until motion exhausts
+- **Motive Infinity** — the total domain of active motion and becoming;
+  the field-condition that renders differentiation intelligible
+  and sustains traversal across form until motion exhausts
-- **Dispersive Infinity** — the terminal externalization of motion, where differentiation reaches its limit and re‑potentialization toward Aion becomes possible
+- **Dispersive Infinity** — the terminal externalization of motion,
+  where differentiation reaches its limit
+  and re-potentialization toward Aion becomes possible

 The pulse exists
 because Aion contains possibility